Descentrada Escena

 Current Projects

-Translated by Kelly Howe and Sabrina Speranza, is has been staged in Montevideo seeking to reach audience specially affected by the issues addressed by the play.
+Translated by Kelly Howe and Sabrina Speranza, it was staged in Montevideo with the aim of reaching audiences particularly affected by the issues addressed in the play.

 We have been working with IELSUR (Institute for Social and Legal Studies of Uruguay) to discuss the impact of gun violence in Uruguay.